ManuelS0usa/PPAI-credit-card-approval/.ipynb_checkpoints/README-checkpoint.md

 A risk of maximum 10% Prosecutor Risk and K-anonymity of 5.

 ### Context
-A given insurance company in order to target credit card approval has a dataset to apply machine learning algorithms to predic approvals.
+For the purpose of this project, a given insurance company in order to target credit card approval has a dataset to apply machine learning algorithms to predic approvals.

 ### Scripts & files
 The following scripts were built in the scope of the development of this project: